Watchmaking glossary: understand all the terms related to watches

 Hardlex glass

-A type of strengthened mineral glass used by Seiko, offering greater scratch resistance than conventional glass but less than sapphire.
+A type of hardened mineral glass used by Seiko, offering greater scratch resistance than regular glass but less than sapphire.
+Check out our blog post on the different types of watch glass to learn more about Hardlex glass.

 Crown screwing